codedragon/Puppy_career_talk/slides.md

 ## Seek out people in jobs you want and take them to coffee
-    * use your connections on linked in
+* use your connections on linked in.<!-- .element: class="fragment" data-fragment-index="1" -->
-    * ask them what skills they use in their job
+* ask them what skills they use in their job.<!-- .element: class="fragment" data-fragment-index="2" -->
-    * how they got where they are/advice to follow similar path
+* how they got where they are/advice to follow similar path.<!-- .element: class="fragment" data-fragment-index="3" -->
-    * what do they like/dislike about their present position
+* what do they like/dislike about their present position.<!-- .element: class="fragment" data-fragment-index="4" -->

 # Preparing for interviews:
-* People love good stories
+* People love good stories.<!-- .element: class="fragment" data-fragment-index="1" -->
-* What are you missing because you are switching careers/paths/industries?
+* What are you missing because you are switching careers/paths/industries?.<!-- .element: class="fragment" data-fragment-index="2" -->
-* What have you learned/done in your present, recent job/project that speaks to that?
+* What have you learned/done in your present, recent job/project that speaks to that?.<!-- .element: class="fragment" data-fragment-index="3" -->
-* What can you do right now to help to close that gap?
+* What can you do right now to help to close that gap?.<!-- .element: class="fragment" data-fragment-index="4" -->
 * be persistant